swtcca/swtclib/packages/swtc-x-lib/README.md

 # The SWTC JavaScript Library

-## SWTC heavily adjust and repackage jingtum-lib and jcc_jingtum_lib and ripple-*-libs, but made it modular and **friendly** for developer
+## SWTC heavily adjust and repackage jingtum-lib and jcc_jingtum_lib and ripple-*-libs, but made it modular and **friendly** for developers
 -  keep the same interface as jingtum-lib or jcc_jingtum_lib, pass all related tests
--  native node.js supporting LTS version including Boron-8, Carbon-10 and Dubnium-12
+-  native node.js supporting LTS version including Boron-6, Carbon-8 and Dubnium-10
--  web applications with zero effort webpack support
+-  web applications with zero webpack support
 -  nativescript mobile app support (use swtc-lib@nativescript)

 ## Getting `swtc-lib`